aws-cloudformation/cloudformation-guard/README.md

 > Guard is an open-source command line interface (CLI) that provides developers a general purpose domain-specific language (DSL) to express policy-as-code and then validate their JSON- and YAML-formatted data against that code.
 Guard’s DSL is a simple, powerful, and expressive declarative language to define policies.
 It is built on the foundation of clauses, which are assertions that evaluate to `true` or `false`.
 Examples clauses can include simple validations like all Amazon Simple Storage Service (S3) buckets must have versioning enabled, or combined to express complex validations like preventing public network reachability of Amazon Redshift clusters placed in a subnet.
 Guard has support for looping, queries with filtering, cross query joins, single shot variable assignments, conditional executions, and composable rules.
 These features help developers to express simple and advanced policies for various domains.

 **2) What Guard is not?**
 > Guard **is not** a general-purpose programming language.
-It is a purpose-built DSL that is designed for policy definition and enforcement.
+It is a purpose-built DSL that is designed for policy definition and evaluation.
 Both non-technical people and developers can easily pick up Guard.
 Guard is human-readable and machine enforceable.

 **3) Where can I use Guard?**
-> You can use Guard to define any type of policy for enforcement.
+> You can use Guard to define any type of policy for evaluation.
 You can apply Guard in the context of multiple domains: a) validating IaC/service compositions such as [CloudFormation Templates](https://aws.amazon.com/cloudformation/resources/templates/), Terraform JSON configuration files, and Kubernetes configurations, b) verifying conformity of CMDB resources such as AWS Config-based CIs, and c) assessing security postures across resources like AWS Security Hub.
 The policy language and expression is common to all of them, based on simple Guard clauses.

 **3) What is a clause in Guard?**
 > Clause is an assertion that evaluates to true or false.
 Clauses can either use binary operations to compare two values (e.g `==, >` and `in`), or unary operations that takes only one value (e.g. `exists, empty,` and  `is_list`).
 Here is a sample clause that compares `Type` to be a `AWS::S3::Bucket` :